-Download the full report to see the all the valuable information gathered from the research.
-As a little teaser, enjoy the interesting tidbits below, which are expounded upon in more detail inside the report.
+Download the full report to see all the valuable information gathered from the research.
+As a teaser, enjoy the interesting tidbits below, which are expounded upon in more detail inside the report.

-- Pricing was the top criteria used when evaluating wellness vendors for small (<250 employees) and medium (250-1,000 employees) companies while flexibility and customizability was the top criteria for large companies (1,000+ employees).
+- Pricing continued to be the top criteria used when evaluating wellness vendors for small (<250 employees) and medium (250-1,000 employees) companies, while flexibility and customizability was the top criteria for large companies (1,000+ employees).